California U-Haul Truck Accident Lawyers

 Tire Blowout Accidents

-Tire blowouts occur for many reasons, including insufficient tire pressure, overworn tires, overloading, and more.
-These issues are often the case for U-Haul trucks.
-Renters expect that they’ll receive their trucks in the best condition.
-Sadly, it is difficult to know when the rental service last maintained its trucks.
+Tire blowouts can occur due to insufficient tire pressure, worn-out tires, overloading, and other factors, which are common issues for U-Haul trucks.
+Renters expect to receive their trucks in good condition, but it’s often hard to determine how well the rental service maintains its fleet.

 Rollover Accidents